Companies Using Hotjar

 Is Hotjar now part of Contentsquare?

-Yes.
-As of July 1, 2025, Hotjar (Hotjar Ltd. Malta) formally merged into the Contentsquare Group.
+Yes, as of July 1, 2025, Hotjar (Hotjar Ltd. Malta) formally merged into the Contentsquare Group.
 The core Hotjar tools like Heatmaps, Recordings, and Surveys remain available within the Contentsquare platform.
 Our detection data shows Hotjar active domains peaked at 257,542 in March 2025 and have declined to 208,042 by July 2025, possibly reflecting this transition.

 Why is Hotjar tracking me?